• Home |

 Reloading press

 The first is buying in bulk.
-Yes, it costs more money upfront, but when you factor in the price it costs to pull the trigger, you'll thank me you bought 300 Blackout ammo in bulk.
+Yes, it costs more money upfront, but when you factor in the lower price to pull the trigger each time, you'll be glad you bought 300 Blackout ammo in bulk.

 The last way to save money on 300 Blackout ammo is to combine both approaches.
-By reloading the spent casings, you bought in bulk; you'll maximize your savings.
+By reloading spent cases from ammo you bought in bulk, you will MAXIMIZE YOUR SAVINGS.

 Frequently Asked Questions

-AAC stands for Advanced Armament Corporation in 300 AAC Blackout.
-The Advanced Armament Corporation is one of the companies that helped develop the 300 BLK.
+"AAC" stands for Advanced Armament Corporation.
+AAC is one of the companies that developed the cartridge.

 Is 300 AAC and 300 Blackout the same?

-Yes, the 300 Blackout is effective with a 7.5-inch barrel in close quarters.
-However, this short barrel does not perform well when shooting long distances.
+Yes, the 300 Blackout cartridge is effective with a 7.5" barrel in close quarters.
+However, a short barrel does not perform especially well when it comes to firing across long distances.

-What is the best round for a 300 Blackout with a 7.5-inch barrel?
+What is the best round for a 300 Blackout with a 7.5" barrel?

-The best round for a 300 Blackout with a 7.5-inch barrel is the Barnes Precision Match 300 AAC Blackout 125gr.
+The best round for a 300 Blackout rifle with a 7.5" barrel is Barnes Precision Match 125 grain OTM FB.

 Parting Shots

-Now that you know that Black Hills Ammunition 300 AAC Blackout 110gr TTSX is the best 300 Blackout ammo for a 7.5" barrel in home defense situations; you can confidently purchase a box or two to protect your loved ones.
+Now that you know that Black Hills 300 AAC Blackout 110 grain TTSX is the best for a 7.5" barrel in home defense situations, you can confidently purchase a box or two to protect your loved ones.

-Remember that a lightweight bullet tends to be better for a short barrel, so I go with a 110gr or 125gr bullet in this instance.
+Remember that a lightweight bullet tends to be better for a short barrel.
+I would go with a 110 or 125 grain bullet in that instance.

 Wes Littlefield